KarlJack47/HybridCAFieldCancerization/src/README.md

    structure definition and related functions.
 4. ca.h: header file that includes the CA structure definition and related functions.
+5. cuda_kernels.h: header file that includes all the cuda kernels used for the simulations.
+6. gpu_anim.h: header file that includes the GPUAnimBitmap structure definition.
+This structure is used to create and run the CA animations.
+7. anim_functions.h: header file that includes all the functions related to running and animating the simulations.
-5. main.cu: allows you to create a program that allows the creation of a CA with an arbitary grid size (>=16) and arbitary number of time steps (<=200).
+8. main.cu: allows you to create a program that allows the creation of a CA with an arbitary grid size (>=32) and arbitary number of time steps.
-6. common/general.h: header file that includes all the needed libraries for the above header files and main.cu.
+9. common/general.h: header file that includes all the needed libraries for the above header files and main.cu.
 It also defines some general functions used by the header files above.
-7. common/error_check.h: defines the inline functions used for cuda error checking.
+10. common/error_check.h: defines the inline functions used for cuda error checking.
-8. common/gpu_anim.h: header file that includes the GPUAnimBitmap structure definition.
-This structure is used to create and run the CA animations.
-9. common/lodepng.h, common/lodepng.cpp, common/lodepng.o: allow the creation
-   of png files.
+11. common/lodepng.h, common/lodepng.cpp, common/lodepng.o: allows the creation of png files.
-10. common/glad/glad.h, common/glad.c, common/glad.o: used by GLFW to acquire the addresses of the OpenGL functions.
+12. common/glad/glad.h, common/glad.c, common/glad.o: used by GLFW to acquire the addresses of the OpenGL functions.